BAdrian0/RentHub/README.md

 To get started with the application, follow these steps:

 - Clone the repository
-- Install the dependencies: npm install
+- Install dependencies for both the backend and frontend using Maven and npm respectively.
+- Create a PostgreSql database named renthub_db and configure the application.properties file with your database credentials.
+- Run the backend Spring Boot application using your preferred IDE or the command line: mvn spring-boot:run
-- Start the application: npm start
+- Run the frontend React application using the command line: npm start
+- Open http://localhost:3000 in your web browser to view the RentHub website.

 ### Screenshots